MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-create-dashboard.md

 ## Next steps

-Learn how to [publish Visio diagrams] that you’ve connected to Operations Manager data to a SharePoint document library(manage-visio-addin-publish-sharepoint.md).
+Learn how to [publish Visio diagrams](manage-visio-addin-publish-sharepoint.md) that you’ve connected to Operations Manager data to a SharePoint document library.